Bkah0826/Ruby-Projects/README.md

 # ruby-projects
-This ia a collection of excersies/projects done in ruby from The Odin Project
+This is a collection of excersies/projects done in ruby from The Odin Project